Ericonaldo/AI-Challenger-Weather-Forecast/README.md

-# Weather_forecast in AI challenger 2018
+# Weather_forecast in AI challenger 2018 solution of TOP5

 **code: contains all codes in this competition.**